Zoltán Dörnyei: Directed Motivational Currents

-Current Research
+Later Research

-Recently, Dörnyei has focused his research on Theology and biblical interpretation as he recently completed a PhD in theology with the department of Theology and Religion at Durham University.
+As of the late 2010s, Dörnyei has focused his research on theology and biblical interpretation as he recently completed a PhD in theology with the department of Theology and Religion at Durham University.
 Dornyei's most recent research in applied linguistics and motivation has continued to focus on motivation.
 More specifically on motivational strategies for second language learners.
 In his most recent article it was identified that there is more benefit for language learners who have access to deeper engagement with materials that include mental imagery.
 This research study used 150 intermediate students from nine different English as a foreign language (EFL) classes.
 These students were then divided into three groups; Motivational, visionary, and control.
 These groups were tested with a 56 formulaic sequence, and their outcome on the test was assessed by a multiple-choice vocabulary test.
 These assessments were created to directly assess the students’ ability to recognize the form of the target sequence.
 The result of this study indicates that there are deeper engagement levels associated with mental imagery when it is corroborated by a delayed posttest.